compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartII.md

 ![png](images/MESSClassifier_results.png)

+Here we see that the `neutral` model is vastly favored over the `competition` and `fitering` models.

 You can also look the weight of importance of each feature, which indicates the contribution of each summary statistic to the inference of the ML algorithm.
 You can also get a quick and dirty plot of feature importances